MobilityNet/mobilitynet.github.io/em-eval-procedure/collecting_new_data.md

 The high-level procedure to perform a new experiment with this method is as follows:
 - create an evaluation spec that outlines the basic parameters of the experiment
-- fill in the evaluation spec with queryable details and validate it
+- validate the spec until it meets your requirements
 - upload the spec to a public datastore to establish a record
 - install the evaluation app(s) on the test phones and configure them
 - calibrate the phones to ensure that battery drain is consistent